Join or host a phone conference call from anywhere on any device

 Prompts tend to ask for passwords or PIN codes, which prevents unauthorized callers from entering the conference.
 If your conference call requires an access code, the meeting host should provide it along with any other important information.

-The good news is many of these call providers offer 14-day trials, so you can shop around all you want without committing to one of their paid plans.
+The good news is many of these call providers offer free trials, so you can shop around all you want without committing to one of their paid plans.
 There’s not really a reason that you shouldn’t at least give one a try and see what phone conferencing can do for your business.
 And if you’re currently using a service but aren’t happy with it you can easily find something that works better for you.

 A conference bridge gives you the ability to do just that.
 That’s not to say that you need one, but it helps a lot in making things easier when you’re dealing with a lot of people.
 The “bridge” aspect refers to the way a conference bridge helps people connect easier, making sure their devices are on the same page.
 A bridge can be hardware or software-based, the important thing is that it makes it simple for people to get into a call together.

 If you want to host large all-hands meetings over the phone, you should use high-volume conference calling solutions.
 For example, RingCentral Video provides audio conferencing capabilities for up to 1,000 people at the same time.
-(Just make sure everyone doesn’t try to talk at the same time.)

 It won’t matter how many people join your conference call if nobody can understand each other.
 Your conference call should be able to broadcast high-definition audio to everyone without awkward stutters or lag.
 This is rarely a problem for modern conferencing solutions, but some call services are better at maintaining call quality for many participants than others.